 In addition, miles of beautiful walking paths await you on the grounds of the palace.
 The Summer Palace is one of the best places to visit while on a trip to China!

 Xi’an, or Xian, is located in the middle of the Wei River Basin; it is one of the most dynastic, longest-lived, and most influential capitals in Chinese history.
-Along with Rome, Athens, Cairo, the city is among the four ancient capitals of the world.
+Along with Rome, Athens, and Cairo, the city is among the four ancient capitals of the world.
 Xi’an not only has famous monuments, such as the Terracotta Army of the Mausoleum of the First Qin Emperor, the Great Wild Goose Pagoda, the Great Mosque of Xi’an, etc.

-However, there are also rugged natural landscapes, such as the ancient city of Xi’an, and the steep natural landscapes around, such as Hua Mountain, Taibai Mountain.
+However, there are also rugged natural landscapes, such as the ancient city of Xi’an, and steep natural landscapes around, such as Hua Mountain, and Taibai Mountain.
 The mountain and river landscape, human culture, and the new look of the ancient city complement each other here.
 If you make it to Xi’an, a must-see while there is the Terracotta Army Museum

 - The Terracotta Army Museum